Looking for an original idea? Read this.

 Here’s the thing: odds are that when they come across this person’s work they will say “darn, he took my original idea!”

 No, he didn’t.
 He had that idea too, but the difference was he did it.

 You get paid for what you do (not what you think).
-You get freedom from what you create (not what you discuss as a one-day option).
+You get freedom from what you create (not what you discuss as a maybe-one-day option).

 The idea is just the start.
-Today you can go from idea to execution faster (and cheaper) than ever before, and what matters is the part where you are actually doing.
+Today you can go from idea to execution faster (and cheaper) than ever before, so what matters is the part where you are actually doing.